ProgEuler/SimplyCCode/README.md

 If you'd like to contribute a new solution, improve an existing one, or add a new problem, please follow these guidelines:

-    Fork the repository.
+   -Fork the repository.

-    Create a new branch for your contribution.
+   -Create a new branch for your contribution.

-    Make your changes and ensure that the code adheres to the project's coding standards.
+   -Make your changes and ensure that the code adheres to the project's coding standards.

-    Test your changes thoroughly.
+   -Test your changes thoroughly.

-    Submit a pull request, explaining the purpose and details of your changes.
+   -Submit a pull request, explaining the purpose and details of your changes.

-## License

 ## License